What is a naming ceremony?

 - The celebrant who conducts your ceremony will not be acting in an official capacity, even if they also work as a Registrar.

-- A celebrant is a person trained in ceremonial skills, employed by Fife Council.
+- A celebrant is a person trained in ceremonial skills and is an employee of Fife Council.

 Where can your ceremony take place?

 - Naming ceremonies can be considered in any venue of your choice within Fife.